Table of Contents:

-Sandwiched between Ontario’s Algonquin Park and Quebec’s Réserve Faunique La Vérendrye is the upper Ottawa valley, the core of the traditional homeland of the indigenous people known to us as the Algonquins.
-An early source of beaver pelts for the fur trade, from the early 1800s onwards it became a region associated with the lumber industry.
-In time hunting and fishing camps were added to the Canadian Shield landscape.
+Sandwiched between Ontario’s Algonquin Park and Quebec’s Réserve Faunique La Vérendrye is the upper Ottawa Valley, the core of the traditional homeland of the indigenous people known to us as the Algonquins.
+It was an early source of beaver pelts for the fur trade, but from the early 1800s onwards, it became a region associated with the lumber industry.
+In time, hunting and fishing camps were added to the Canadian Shield landscape.
 In the past generation or two, it has also attracted other visitors, including those with canoes strapped on top of their vehicles and with back seats filled with gear, canoe packs, and enough food for a week or two of downriver adventure.

-Sometimes called “The Three Sisters”, these three rivers have attracted paddlers keen on whitewater play and the feel of wilderness over the past few decades.
-Since the mid-1980’s the rivers are no longer used for logging runs.
-Looking at the Google satellite images of the region and you can see that logging still continues with the rough logging roads taking the place of the fast-moving waters of the springtime rivers.
+Sometimes called “The Three Sisters,” these three rivers have attracted paddlers keen on whitewater play, and wilderness feel over the past few decades.
+Since the mid-1980s, the rivers have no longer been used for logging runs.
+Looking at the Google satellite images of the region, you can see that logging continues with the rough logging roads taking the place of the fast-moving waters of the springtime rivers.
 These same roads also give paddlers shuttle access to various points on the river of their choice.

 Why The Coulonge?